The Zellers Story

 Zellers was proud of the success its growth strategy had yielded in driving up earnings and profits.
 For the first 20 years of its existence the company made reasonably good progress, despite the fact that WWII prevented the opening of any new stores.
 In 1952, the company, which itself had begun thanks to a takeover, made a strategic move into Eastern Canada through the acquisition of Federal 5-10-15¢ to $1.00 Stores.
 More than a dozen stores were immediately added to the Zellers portfolio, most of which were immediately converted to Zellers.
 It was decided to keep operating some as Federal stores, at least until their leases ran out.
 The last Federal store closed around 1962.

 While Zellers was expanding through its acquisition of the Federal Stores chain, it also concluded a deal with the W.T.
 Grant Company, a much larger American retailer operating stores very similar to its own.
 The Grant Company was allowed to purchase 10% of Zellers common shares, and was given options that eventually translated into a 51% effective ownership of Zellers in 1959.
 In return for this, the "Grant Company [was] making available to Zellers its experience on matters of merchandise, real estate, store development, and general administration".
 This arrangement greatly benefited Zellers.
-Employees were sent to Grant stores and head office for training and together they made common buying trips to the Orient, a practice that benefited both companies.
+Employees were sent to Grant stores and head office for training and together they made common buying trips to Asia, a practice that benefited both companies.

 Walter P. Zeller, n.d.